RevOps & CRM Data Mapping

 The continuation slides inherit the table header row by default.
 This means the board sees column labels repeated on every page of a multi-page table, which is the expected behavior in any professionally formatted document but impossible to achieve through middleware because the header repetition requires understanding the table structure, not just the text content.

-Configure PPTAutomate's visual mapper to define the bounding box capacity of each repeating element.
+Configure PPTAutomate's Visual Editor to define the bounding box capacity of each repeating element.
 If a table holds fifteen rows comfortably, set the capacity to fifteen.
 If a text section holds four hundred characters before the font size would need to reduce below the template's minimum, set that as the character threshold.
 These boundaries give the engine the spatial intelligence to paginate correctly rather than overflow or truncate.

 Stress-test the configuration with extreme data volumes.
 Send a JSON payload with fifty, one hundred, or two hundred items in the repeating array.
 Verify that the engine generates the correct number of continuation slides, that headers repeat consistently, that formatting remains identical across all pages, and that no data is truncated or duplicated.
 This stress testing is the definitive validation that the pagination engine works correctly — and it is a test that middleware tools cannot pass because they lack the architectural capability to even attempt multi-slide pagination.